BenAlston/stalkie_ref_genome_assembly/lab_book/assembly.md

 ## **Blobtoolkit pipeline:**
 * Ran [blobtoolkit.sh](https://github.com/BenAlston/stalkie_ref_genome_assembly/edit/main/scripts/blobtoolkit.sh)
-* This script takes the blast output I just generated, busco output from [busco.sh](https://github.com/BenAlston/stalkie_ref_genome_assembly/edit/main/scripts/busco.sh), calculates coverage.
+* This script calculates coverage, takes the blast output I just generated, and the busco output from [busco.sh](https://github.com/BenAlston/stalkie_ref_genome_assembly/edit/main/scripts/busco.sh).
 It then filters the assembly for contamination, I am able to specify which taxanomic rank blast matches I want removed.
 * **<Important>** generating coverage using minimap2 does not work for dalmanni_6, this is likely an issue to to with the HiFi reads being to long.
 * This analysis has currently been run on whitei_1 and whitei_2 only.